escape/social-cybersec/README.md

-# SOCIAL CYBERSEC: A Framework for digital resilience against extremist propaganda
+# SOCIAL CYBERSEC: A framework for digital resilience against extremist propaganda

 ## Introduction: The Need for Social Cybersecurity